 Mold is a nasty fungus that thrives in environments of excessive moisture, dust and debris, making it a common issue for property owners, especially after floods, plumbing leaks, or water damage.
 It can take effect and thrive quickly after the introduction of water, humidity or a moisture source to an area, and it can cause damage in as little as 48 hours.
-Mold damages properties and can cause health concerns, allergens, and poor air quality.
+Without contacting a professional mold removal service, untreated mold damages in properties can cause health concerns, allergens, and poor air quality.

 Don’t Wait to Mitigate

-Since mold is so aggressive and determined, it’s important that inspection and or testing for mold in your home be done as soon as possible so steps can be taken to remove it.
+Since mold is so aggressive and determined, it’s important that a mold testing and or mold inspection in your home be done as soon as possible so steps can be taken to remove it.

 - If any area in your home has suffered even the slightest water damage, quick action is necessary.